 Do we need so many lens and such heavy gear for a trek?
 We would say no. After completing so many treks with all these gear, we would suggest that the Canon 24-105 F4 L IS USM lens is probably the most practical choice for a trek.
 This single lens will help in getting 99% of the pictures we got on our treks till date except the super zoom shots using the 400 mm lens.

 The weight of the lens plays an important part in hikes.
 With 100-400 we get great shots of various subjects (from distant peaks, trekkers far away to wild animals at a distance).
-But the advantage comes with the cost of additional weight it carries ( approximately 2 kgs.).
+But the advantage comes with the cost of additional weight it carries ( approximately 2 kg).
 So if you are packing, first study the trek and what lens is probably required before packing all the lenses you have.
+If you know how to pack right for trek then it gives you more time for enjoyment

 Two pair of Columbia Convertible Hiking Pants.